Love riding? Want to improve skills and fitness to do some racing?

-Dates: April 25 – July 13
+Dates: Apr 30 – July 11

-Two practices weekly for 12 weeks:
+Tier 1: Two practices weekly for 11 weeks:

-- Tuesdays & Thursdays: 5:00-7:00 PM*
+- Tuesdays & Thursdays: 5:30-7:00*

-Cost: $450 + RMCC membership/insurance
+Cost: $425 + RMCC membership/insurance (21 sessions)

-Note: Rampage participants have the opportunity to receive race subsidies and reimbursements, ask your coach for more details.
+Note: Rampage participants have the opportunity to receive race subsidies and reimbursements, ask your Coach for more details.

-Volunteer Requirements & Bond: Rampage is subsidized by RMCC – parents of Rampage riders are needed to volunteer with RMCC events and activities to make this subsidy possible.
-A volunteer bond of $150 is required to register for the program.
-Please prepare a cheque post-dated for October 1, 2017 and pass on to the Rampage Head Coach at the first session.
+Volunteer Requirements & Bond: Rampage is subsidized by RMCC – parents of Rampage riders are needed to volunteer 10-12 hours with RMCC events and activities to make this subsidy possible.
+A volunteer bond of $350 is required to register for the program.
+Please prepare a cheque post-dated for Oct 1, 2019 and pass on to the Rampage Head Coach at the first session.
 If you meet the volunteer requirements, RMCC will destroy or return your cheque.

 The volunteer requirement for parents/guardians of Rampage riders may be satisfied by participating in one of the items below:

-- RMCC Executive, Event Organizer or Committee Position
+- RMCC Executive, Event Organizer, or Committee Position

 In order for athletes to receive any additional reimbursements (Race Subsidies, Youth Race Fund, etc.) from RMCC, the volunteer requirements must be completed in full.